Where can I charge my electric car for free?

 Is there a way to find out the price per kW of a charging point before I travel to it?

-There are multiple comparison sites available to help EV drivers find out the price of a charge before they travel.
+There are multiple comparison sites available to help both EV owners and drivers find out the price of a charge before they travel.

 Smart Home Charge

-We have our own rapid and destination charging comparison tools.
-These have been created to compare the cost of charging networks side-by-side to see which one best suits your journey.
+We have our own cost to charge tool, which is created to compare the cost of charging networks side-by-side to see which one best suits your journey.
 Simply choose your vehicle, adjust the mileage dial and get a reflection on charging costs.

-Octopus Energy's Electric Juice map has linked up multiple charging networks that can be used with one card and app.
+Octopus Energy's Electroverse has linked up multiple charging networks that can be used with one card and app.

 Users can search across multiple networks and look at prices per kWh.